jsenv/core/docs/exploring/readme.md

   node ./start-exploring.cjs
   ```

-A first server will start.
-This one is used by the whole jsenv project.<br />
-A second server will start.
-That's the one we're interested in right now.
-The url `http://127.0.0.1:3456` is logged in your terminal.<br />
+When exploring server starts `http://localhost:3456` is logged in your terminal.

-Once server is started you can navigate to `http://127.0.0.1:3456` and you will see an html page listing the files you can explore.
+Once server is started you can navigate to `http://localhost:3456` and you will see an html page listing the files you can explore.

 ![exploring chome screenshot](./exploring-chrome-screenshot.png)

-- If you go to `http://127.0.0.1:3456/src/hello.js` page displays `Hello world`.
+- If you go to `src/hello.js` page displays `Hello world`.
   It shows that if your file execution renders something, you can see the effect in your browser.
-- If you go to `http://127.0.0.1:3456/src/text.js` nothing special will happen because `/src/text.js` is just a module with an export default.<br />
+- If you go to `src/text.js` nothing special will happen because `src/text.js` is just a module with an export default.<br />
   It shows that even if your file do not render anything, you still can use this functionnality to debug your file.

 Now you have seen a basic example it's time to integrate it in your own project.